happyprime/soft-hyphenate/readme.txt

 License: GPLv2 or later
 Requires PHP: 7.4

-Add soft hyphens to content in WordPress.
+Add curated soft hyphens to content in WordPress.

 ## Description